North Macedonia

 Motherhood prevalence (TMR)

-The total maternal rate (TMR) stands at 62.0% in 2024, reflecting a decrease of 4.2 percentage points from the previous year.
-Over the last five years (2020–2024), this rate has shown an upward trend, averaging 63.5%.
-When compared to the 1990s average of 77.4%, the current figure is lower by approximately 15.4 percentage points.
+The total maternal rate (TMR) reached 62.0% in 2024, showing a decrease of 4.2 percentage points from 2023.
+Over the five years leading up to 2024, this rate has been on an upward trend, averaging 63.5%.
+When comparing to the 1990s average of 77.4%, the current TMR is lower by roughly 15.4 percentage points.
+Among 38 countries worldwide, North Macedonia sits in 23rd place, and within Europe, it ranks 21st out of 31.

 | Year | TMR | Year | TMR |